techone --guide=cloud-migration

 Soft delete and frequent snapshots protect data but consume additional storage.
 Without controls on retention, they can double or triple your storage bill without anything actually changing in the data.

-These costs are not hidden maliciously.
-They are fully documented.
-But few teams read the documentation in advance and fewer build the numbers into the ROI case.
-That is why migrations keep launching with expectations reality cannot meet.
+These costs aren't hidden, they're fully documented in vendor pricing.
+The problem is that few teams read the documentation in advance, and even fewer build the numbers into the ROI case.
+That's why migrations keep launching with expectations reality cannot meet.

 The cloud is not one thing.
-Azure and Hetzner solve different problems, and the best architectures often combine them.
+Cloud and dedicated servers solve different problems, and the best architectures often combine them.
 The decision is not about what is "modern" but about what your applications really need and how they are built.

 The rule we follow: elastic and highly variable services belong in Azure, AWS or Google Cloud.
 Steady compute-heavy and data-heavy workloads belong where you are not paying a premium cloud rate for something you can manage yourself.
-For the latter, Hetzner and similar providers are far cheaper.
+For the latter, dedicated server providers are far cheaper.
 We run Medicalface in exactly this kind of setup and handle the ongoing maintenance on both sides.
 What that looks like in practice is described in our cloud and server management guide.

 Azure, when you need cloud-native